Putney Hospital: Inquiry over sale of land

-The new school and residential buildings required a new access road to be built from the Lower Richmond road, which led to protests from local residents.
+The new school and residential buildings required a new access road to be built from the Lower Richmond Road; this led to protests from local residents.
 The road was built on Putney Lower Common land entrusted to the Wimbledon and Putney Commons Conservators, under the 1871 Wimbledon and Putney Commons Act.

 Land for the road was found to have been sold by the Conservators to Wandsworth Borough Council for £350,000, £1.5m less than a valuation by a surveyor in 2012 of £1.9m.
 This led to a Charity Commission Statutory Inquiry of the Conservators from 2016, the results of which were reported in 2020, which concluded that the sale of land or 'easement' may have been transferred at an undervalue.
 The Putney MP Fleur Anderson called the inquiry 'a whitewash', the WPCC Chief Executive retired from their position early, in December 2020.

 Popular culture

 Hospital scenes in the 1962 film Emergency were filmed at the hospital, as were exterior scenes in the 1990 film Nuns on the Run, starring Eric Idle and Robbie Coltrane.